 - Nature First – tree planting and improving biodiversity, including the swift and hedgehog groups

 - Community awareness, including collaboration with schools, youth groups and town council

-- Waste not – encouraging reduction, repair, reuse and recycling
+- Waste not – reduce, repair, reuse, recycle etc.

 - Homes & Energy – insulation and local energy solutions